The best encryption software makes it simple and easy to keep your folders secret and safe for privacy purposes, and protect them from intrusion.

-Protecting your files and folders against intrusion has become an increasingly big concern.
-Hack attempts and privacy intrusions mean that it's become easier than ever for complete strangers to access your most personal details stored on your computer.
+Encryption software has become increasingly important when it comes to protecting your files and folders.
+Hack attempts and privacy intrusions mean that it's become easier than ever for complete strangers to access your most personal details stored on your computer

 For businesses it's worse, as the exposure of sensitive or confidential records can result in financial losses as well as heavy fines.

-While there are a number of security solutions available, everything from free anti-malware tools for home consumers and endpoint anti-virus for business, even simple human error can undermine these attempts to secure data.
+While there are a number of security solutions available, everything from free anti-malware tools for home consumers and cloud anti-virus for business, even simple human error can undermine these attempts to secure data.

 Encryption software is already deployed by some large corporations and government agencies to protect data, but it's also available and now accessible for a wider range of users.